marcelglueck/BEpipeR/setup_guide.md

 # Step-by-step: Setting up the pipeline's reproducible environment

-**Important:** Do not modify the files provided.
+**Important:** Do not modify the files/directories provided.
+This might break the pipeline.
 If you think you might have modified them unintentionally, download the pipeline files anew.

 1. Download the desired pipeline release from [here](https://github.com/marcelglueck/BEpipeR/releases).
 2. Unzip the downloaded and compressed pipeline files.